 You can see if there are any easy access points or other features that will make your life a bit easier when you’re hoping to land some fish.

-The transit option shows you large green areas that make up national parks or national forests.
+The transit option shows you large green areas that comprise national parks or forests.
 These large green areas with water inside them are always a good sign.
 Odds are there are access points and great areas to fish!

-No matter how big or small of water you want to fish, Google Maps has solid detail that is going to show you creeks, streams, rivers, and lakes.
+No matter how big or small of water you want to fish, they provide solid details that are going to show you creeks, streams, rivers, and lakes.

 The downside of the transit view is that you receive no details on the water.
 You don’t know how deep it is or even if it’s fishable at all.
 However, if you’re only looking to locate water and see if there are any access points, then go ahead and use the transit option.